rishhi-patel/hospital-impact-calculator/readme.md

 ></script>
 ```

-## 🔑 Environment Variables

-## For the application to work properly in production, make sure to set the following environment variables:

 ## 🧾 Final Integration Guide

 This document outlines how to manage and update core features of the **Hospital Impact Calculator**, including: